rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 The script will display the current status of OpenChoreo components across both clusters.

 Once you are done with the installation, you can try out our [samples](../samples) to get a better understanding of OpenChoreo.

-> [!TIP]
-> Refer to "Exposing the OpenChoreo Gateway" section to learn how to access the components you create in OpenChoreo via the external gateway.

 ## Add Default DataPlane